dthanh142/bc-interop/SETUP.md

     }
 ]
 ```
-Save the address and privkey in the SQLite DB under `address` resp. `key`.
+Save the address and privkey in the SQLite DB under `address` resp. `key`. (e.g. using "DB Browser for SQLite", available in Ubuntu Store and as dmg for Mac)

 Grant the new address send and receive rights:
 `grant [address from beforesend,receive`